McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/siteparam.en.md

 `editURL` value: {{% siteparam name="editURL" %}}

-### Nested parameter with Markdown and HTML formatting
+### Nested Parameter with Markdown and HTML Formatting

 To use formatted parameter, add this in your `hugo.toml`: